Exploratory Machine Learning with Unknown Unknowns: A Practical Approach

 Based on the feature quality measure~\eqref{eq:criterion-bayes-risk} and its empirical version~\eqref{eq:criterion-bayes-risk-empirical}, we now introduce the budget allocation strategy to identify the best candidate feature.

-\textbf{Budget allocation strategy.} Without loss of generality, suppose all the candidate features are sorted according to their quality, namely $R_{1}^*\leq\cdots\leq R_{K}^*$.
-Our goal is to identify the best feature within the limited budget, and meanwhile the model retrained on augmented data should have good generalization ability.
+\textbf{Budget allocation strategy.}~~ The goal of the feature exploration is to identify the best feature within the limited budget, and meanwhile the model retrained on augmented data should have good generalization ability.
+Note that the feature quality is definitely unknown to the learner.

+We first consider the simplified case of uniform cost, namely, $c_1=c_2=\dots=c_K=1$.
+For this setting, we propose two feature exploration strategies: uniform allocation and median elimination.
+Below, we describe the details.
-To this end, we propose the uniform allocation strategy as follows, under the guidance of the proposed criterion~\eqref{eq:criterion-bayes-risk}.

-\textit{Uniform Allocation} For each candidate feature $c_i$, $i \in [K]$, learner allocates $\lfloor B/K\rfloor$ budget and obtains an augmented dataset $D_i$.
+\textbf{\textit{Uniform Allocation.}}~~ We have the uniform allocation strategy as follows, under the guidance of criterion~\eqref{eq:criterion-bayes-risk}.
+For each candidate feature $a_i$, $i \in [K]$, learner allocates $\lfloor B/K\rfloor$ budget and obtains an augmented dataset $D_i$.
 We can thus compute the empirical feature measure by~\eqref{eq:criterion-bayes-risk-empirical}, and select the feature with the smallest risk.
 The above strategy is simple yet effective.
-Actually, the approach can identify the best feature with high probability, as will be rigorously demonstrated in Theorem~\ref{thm:uniform-allocation}.
+We prove that ExML equipped with uniform allocation as the feature exploration strategy can achieve a low excess risk with high probability, as demonstrated in Theorem~\ref{thm:uniform-allocation} of Section~\ref{sec:theory}.